paiqo/Databricks-VSCode/README.md

 Preview-Versions might also be available via github [Releases](https://github.com/paiqo/Databricks-VSCode/releases) from this repository.

-# Setup and Configuration (VSCode Connection Manager)
+# Setup and Configuration
 The configuration happens directly via VS Code by simply [opening the settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)
 Then either search for "Databricks" or expand Extensions -> Databricks.
+The most important setting to start with is definitly `databricks.connectionManager` as it defines how you manage your connections.
+There are a couple of differnt options which are described further down below.
-The settings themselves are very well described and it should be easy for you to populate them.
-Also, not all of them are mandatory!
-Some of the optional settings are experimental or still work in progress.
+All the settings themselves are very well described and it should be easy for you to populate them.
+Also, not all of them are mandatory, and depend a lot on the connection manager that you have chosen.Some of the optional settings are experimental or still work in progress.

+# Setup and Configuration (VSCode Connection Manager)
+Using `VSCode Settings` as your connection manager allows you to define and manage your connections directly from within VSCode via regular VSCode settings.
+It is recommended to use workspace settings over user settings here as it might get confusing otherwise.
+The default connection can be configured directly via the settings UI using the `databricks.connection.default.*` settings.
 To configure multiple Databricks Connections/workspaces, you need to use the JSON editor and add them to `databricks.connections`:

 ``` json
 		...